APEM-LTD/hetoolkit/README.md

 The package was developed by APEM LTD on behalf on the Environment Agency; any further bug-fixing or modification to the package will be overseen by the Environment Agency.

+## Examples

+Further information on the functions contained within the package, including examples, can be found in the `HE Toolkit - Vingette`.

+## Reporting Bugs

+Please consider reporting bugs and asking questions on the Issues page.

 ## References